Discounted Cash Flow Formula

 Calculating a Business Value Using Discounted Cash Flow

-An investor in a business receives cash flows in the form of income earned while holding the interest and capital gains when the business interest is sold.
+An investor in a business receives cash flows as income earned while holding the interest and capital gains when the business interest is sold.
 For a shareholder of a corporation, income is received as dividends and capital gains is received when the shares are sold (if the investment was profitable).
 So the value of the investment can be calculated by discounting the cash flows of the dividend payments + the expected capital gain.

 From the constant-growth dividend discount model, we can infer the market capitalization rate, k, or the required rate of return, demanded by investors.
 Note that: